lando/vitepress-theme-default-plus/docs/overview.md

 ---
-description: VuePress 2 Default Theme Plus extends the VuePress2 default theme with some extra power and features.
+description: VitePress Default Theme Plus extends the VitePress default theme with some extra power and features.
 ---

 # VitePress Theme +